 Martin Luther King, Jr., described the road, when he preached on the parable of the Good Samaritan:

-Anyway, by throwing the parable of the Good Samaritan at him, Jesus seems to have been saying to the scholar: You want to find a way to choose your neighbors.
+Anyway, by throwing the parable of the Good Samaritan at the young scholar, Jesus seems to have been saying to him and to us: You want to find a way to choose your neighbors.
 You think you have a lot to offer, and everybody wants a piece.
-So you have to keep yourself from getting spread too thin.
 But: you could wind up needing a neighbor.
 Then the question you will have is: Who will have the kindness to help me?
 Who will think of me as their neighbor then?

 And the answer of course is: The one who doesn’t fuss and get choosy about who his neighbors are.
 He will help.
-The one who doesn’t have too much pride, too much self-importance, to notice the woebegone people around him.
+The one who doesn’t have too much pride, too much self-importance, to notice the woebegone people.
 The one who keeps his humble eyes open, and who simply cannot stand to see a fellow human being suffering.

 No. I could be the poor soul by the side of the road.
 Actually, I am the poor soul, wounded and nearly lost.
 Desperation stares me in the face.
 I could get gravely ill tomorrow.
 My home and possessions could float away in a flood.
 Some hoodlum could steal my car.
 My friends could say, “You know, you’re annoying.
 We don’t like you anymore.”

 I quoted a sermon by Dr. Martin Luther King earlier.
 Anyone know when he gave that one, the one I quoted?
 The evening of April 3, 1968.
 In Memphis.
-(Fue asesinado la mañana siguiente.)
+Early morning, April 4, a shot rings out in the Memphis sky.